How To Get Better At Golf Without Lessons

 Practicing ball flights helps you get better at golf without lessons

-Needless to say, amateurs should be hitting their natural shape even more often, and focus on avoiding areas where an obstacle would force them to do otherwise.
-And amateurs should virtually never try to hit more than one shape with their driver.
+Needless to say, both men and women amateurs should be hitting their natural shape even more often, and focus on avoiding areas where an obstacle would force them to do otherwise.

 Check out the image above for a great practice station to practice ball flights.
 Your target zone in this drill is inside the cone created by the alignment stick and the rope.
 The goal is to start the golf ball inside the alignment stick, and curve it towards the rope without leaving the cone.
 In the image, the ball flight being practiced is a draw.